-9/14 Meet at Fenwick Library to explore database resources and Mental

-Measurements Yearbook; select two research articles (must include a description of data gathering methodology) to post on Discussion Bd.
+2/8 Meet at Fenwick Library (with your laptop) to explore database resources and Mental Measurements Yearbook; select two research articles (must include a description of data gathering methodology) to post on Discussion Bd.
 For

-First set of two Reading Responses DUE by midnight 2/5 assignment.
+First set of two Reading Responses DUE by midnight 2/12 assignment.